Ernest-Yoyowah/software-engineering-journey/collge_major/2nd-year/semester-1/logic-in-computer-science/notes/CSSD205_Introduction_to_Propositional_Logic.md

 - **Contradiction:** A compound proposition that is always false.

 These notes provide an overview of Propositional Logic, introducing logical connectives, truth tables, implication, and key concepts in understanding and manipulating propositions.

+## Translate the following propositions;

+### Example 1:

+If I write an exam and I cheat then I will get caught and I will fail.

+solution:

+- Let P = I write an exam
+- q = I cheat
+- k = I will get caught
+- f = I will fail
+- Hence, (p ∧q) ⇒ (k ∧f)

+### Example 2:

+If James does not die then Mary will not get any money and James family will be happy.
+Solution:

+- Let p = James die
+- ¬ p = James does not die
+- q = Mary will get money
+- ¬ q = Mary will not get any money
+- k = James family will be happy
+- Therefore: ¬ p ⇒ (¬q ∧k)